infrasvc-magang/LibreNMS/README.md

 ## Installation

-LibeNMS can be installed in 2 way, install with docker or install directly on server.
+LibeNMS can be installed in two way, install with docker or install directly on server.

 ### Install Directly on Server